 Officially known as Benton Crossing Church, this quaint, mint-green building is a delightful surprise in the vast and rugged landscape of the Eastern Sierra.

-If you knew me, you would know that I couldn’t be satisfied with “Little Green Church.”
+If you knew me, you’d know that ‘Little Green Church’ never satisfied me.
 I need to know more about it!

 A Brief History of the Little Green Church